 At Math Project, all teachers go through a rigorous selection process, and most have a proven record of excellence at university level math.
 The teachers at Math Project are equipped with mentorship and leadership skills, along with their ability to translate complex math concepts in a relatable way for the students.

 Math Project’s K-8 curriculum is unique, proven and enriches the US and Canadian Common Core School Curriculum.
 Students may choose between one-to-one and group sessions.
-Math Project’s programs provide up to 2.5 hours of instruction time per week, which is almost twice that of what other math programs have to offer.
+Math Project’s programs provide up 1.5 hours to 6 hours of instruction time per week, which by far exceeds what other math programs have to offer.
 In addition to weekly sessions, Math Project also provides free online drop-in sessions with teachers for homework help.
 With homework assigned for children to reinforce the material they learned in their study sessions, parents can choose how much homework is assigned to their children on a weekly basis.
 Tests and assessments are conducted throughout the program in order to solidify progress and skill retention.